routerarchitects/ra-wlan-cloud-ucentralgw/CONTRIBUTING.md

 # Contributing to OpenWiFi Cloud (Infernet Systems Fork)

 We’re excited that you’re interested in contributing!
-This project extends the Telecom Infra Project (TIP) openlan-cgw codebase with new features and improvements.
+This project extends the Telecom Infra Project (TIP) wlan-cloud-ucentralgw codebase with new features and improvements.
 To protect both the community and our business model, contributions follow a dual-license process.

 # License Model